clockworkgeek/MagentoTagToConnect/README.md

 Assuming a typical workflow where you are publishing an extension to [Firegento repository](http://packages.firegento.com/) and tagging the project with version numbers...
-TagToConnect needs to know the name of the package and the relevant tag to use.  e.g.
+TagToConnect needs to know the name of the package and the relevant tag to use.  e.g. from the project directory type:

     $ tag-to-connect Clockworkgeek_Example v1.0.0
     Packaging var/connect/Clockworkgeek_Example-1.0.0.tgz...